 These loans are paid back through deductions from your benefits.
 Your personal advisor will be able to help you apply for this.

-The local connection rules relating to care leavers change on 3rd April 2018 and you will have a local connection with both the borough that placed you and the area in which you were accommodated (if you lived there for 2 years or more).
+The local connection rules relating to care leavers changed on 3 April 2018 and you have a local connection with both the borough that placed you and the area in which you were accommodated (if you lived there for 2 years or more).
 Your personal advisor will help you make the best informed decision about where to approach based on your wishes and preferences.